-Japan International Cooperation Agency

-Participants shared experiences their good practices in promoting SHOs and Development Inclusive and exchanged information on the progress of implementation of the CRPD, MDGs and BMF+5.
+Japan International Cooperation Agency Development Center on Disability Participants shared their experiences of good practices in promoting SHOs and Inclusive Development and exchanged information on the progress of implementation of the CRPD, MDGs and BMF+5.
 They also began to understand the ASEAN mechanism.
 SHOs on Autism from Brunei, Myanmar, the Philippines, Thailand and Vietnam agreed to establish an ASEAN Autism Federation.